QuantEcon/lecture-python-intro/_sources/equalizing_difference.md

  * $R > 0$ be the gross rate of return on a one-period bond

- * $0$ denote the first  period after high school that a person can go to work
+ * $0$ denotes the first period after high school that a person can go to work

  * $T$ denote the last period a person can work